spikegrobstein/toque/readme.md

 Assumes that machines are ready to go for chef-solo, at the moment.

 Very much a work in progress.
+Be wary of using in production as each release may drastically change the interfaces, names of functions and behavior of the application.
+You have been warned.

 # Quick Start